-- 9. In addition each Group Head and senior manager have responsibility for the proper organisation and conduct of their service area. - 10.
-Concerns should be raised with any of the above officers or with the Council's Internal Audit Manager (Punita Talwar). - 11.
-More detailed guidance and advice on how to raise any concerns is contained in the Council's whistleblowing policy. - 12.
-If anyone feels they are unable to raise their concerns through any of the above routes they may contact 'Public Concern at Work' (0207 404 6609), a registered charity whose services are free and strictly confidential.
+- 9. In addition each Group Head and senior manager have responsibility for the proper organisation and conduct of their service area.
+It is important that Managers and officers at all levels do not become complacent about the risk of fraud as this may have an impact in terms of the robustness of controls applied in practice.
+Please refer to the section on systems below. - 10.
+Concerns should be raised with any of the above officers under section 8 or with the Council's Internal Audit Manager (Punita Talwar). - 11.
+More detailed guidance and advice on how to raise any concerns is contained in the Council's Confidential Reporting Code (whistleblowing policy). - 12.If anyone feels they are unable to raise their concerns through any of the above routes they may contact 'Protect' ((0203 1172520 advice line), a registered charity whose services are free and strictly confidential.